-The following are professional misconduct in Minnesota:
+The following are professional misconduct in Indiana:

 - 1. Violate the rules of professional conduct, knowingly assist or induce a violation, or do so through another's acts. - 2.
 Commit a criminal act that reflects adversely on honesty, trustworthiness, or fitness as a lawyer. - 3.
 Engage in conduct involving dishonesty, fraud, deceit, or misrepresentation. - 4.
-State or imply an ability to improperly influence a government agency or official or achieve results that violate these Rules or other law.

-- 5. Knowingly assist a judicial officer in conduct that violates the rules of judicial conduct or other law - 6.
-Harass a person (in connection with the lawyer's professional activities) based on sex, race, age, creed, religion, national origin, disability, sexual preference, or marital status.
-(Legitimate advocacy regarding these factors is not a violation.) - 7.
-Engage in conduct that is prejudicial to the administration of justice - 8.
-Engage in sexual harassment or other unlawful discrimination in the practice of law, or knowing permit staff or agents to do so.
-(Minnesota also has a specific provision prohibiting discrimination, which goes into greater detail.) - 9.
-Refuse to honor a final and binding arbitration award after agreeing to arbitrate a fee dispute.
+State or imply an ability to improperly influence a government agency or official or achieve results that violate these Rules or other law. - 5.
+Knowingly assist a judicial officer in conduct that violates the rules of judicial conduct or other law - 6.
+Harass a person or manifest bias (in connection with the lawyer's professional activities) based on sex, race, age, creed, religion, national origin, disability, sexual orientation, or "similar factors".
+(Legitimate advocacy regarding these factors is not a violation.)
+(In Indiana, a finding by a judge that preemptory challenges were exercised in a discriminatory manner does not alone establish a violation.)